lozbigrave/syslog/README.md

 # syslog
-Welcome to my syslog project, a free, centralised syslog solution with alerting using Linux and syslog-ng
+Welcome to my syslog project - a free, centralised syslog solution with alerting using Linux and syslog-ng

 Features:
 •	A centralised syslog server running Linux